 - Examine Impression Share data, the percentage of times an ad shows out of total impressions available.

-In addition to keyword history and account history CTR, Google also has another name for grading quality score potential.
-It’s called “expected click-through-rate”.
+In addition to keyword history and account history CTR, Google also uses “expected click-through-rate” to grade QS.

 As Craig Danuloff writes on Search Engine Land: